-Revenue is recognized when control of the promised goods or services is transferred to our customers in an amount that reflects the consideration to which we expect to be entitled in exchange for those goods or services.
+Revenue is recognized when control of the promised goods or services is transferred to our customers, in an amount that reflects the consideration to which we expect to be entitled in exchange for those goods or services.
 Salesbased taxes are excluded from revenue.

 We provide mechanical and electrical contracting services.
 Our mechanical segment principally includes HVAC, plumbing, piping and controls, as well as off-site construction, monitoring and fire protection.
 Our electrical segment includes installation and servicing of electrical systems.
 We install, maintain, repair and replace products and systems throughout the United States.
 All of our revenue is recognized over time as we deliver goods and services to our customers.
-Revenue can be earned based on an agreed upon fixed price or based on actual costs incurred marked up at an agreed upon percentage.
+Revenue can be earned based on an agreed-upon fixed price or based on actual costs incurred, marked up at an agreed-upon percentage.

 For fixed price agreements, we use the percentage of completion method of accounting under which contract revenue recognizable at any time during the life of a contract is determined by multiplying expected total contract revenue by the percentage of contract costs incurred at any time to total estimated contract costs.
 More specifically, as part of the negotiation and bidding process to obtain installation contracts, we estimate our contract costs, which include all direct materials, labor and subcontract costs and indirect costs related to contract performance, such as indirect labor, supplies, tools, repairs and depreciation costs.
 These contract costs are included in our results of operations under the caption "Cost of Services."
 Then, as we perform under those contracts, we measure costs incurred, compare them to total estimated costs to complete the contract and recognize a corresponding proportion of contract revenue.
 Labor costs are considered to be incurred as the work is performed.
 Subcontractor labor is recognized as the work is performed.
 Non-labor project costs consist of purchased equipment, prefabricated materials and other materials.
-Purchased equipment on our projects is substantially produced to job specifications and is a value-added element to our work.
-The costs are considered to be incurred when title is transferred to us, which typically is upon delivery to the work site.
+Purchased equipment on our projects is substantially produced to job specifications, normally installed shortly after receipt and is a value-added element to our work.
 Prefabricated materials, such as ductwork and piping, are generally performed at our shops and recognized as contract costs when fabricated for the unique specifications of the job.
 Other materials costs are generally recorded when delivered to the work site.
 This measurement and comparison process requires updates to the estimate of total costs to complete the contract, and these updates may include subjective assessments and judgments.